BW Technologies Ltd (Pure Hydration and ICE° Bottle) privacy notice 02.04.2020

 Information about the data controller

-The data controller is BW Technologies Ltd, Abbey Business Park, Monks Walk, Farnham, Surrey GU9 8HT UK.
+The data controller is BW Technologies Ltd, 2 The Kilns, Penn Croft, Farnham, Surrey GU10 5PX, UK.
 Our company number registered in England 3925108 and our registration number with the Information Commissioner’s Office is Z7402684.

 If you want to contact us about any of the points on this notice, or just generally about how we protect your privacy, please email us at email@example.com.
 We use this email address for all data protection and data access matters.